 Saint Joseph After School Program

 The St. Joseph After School Program is a project initiated by the Episcopal Servant Leadership Corps located in St. Joseph, LA.
 The purpose of the program is to offer a nonthreatening environment where children of the community can get assistance with their school assignments and experience positive reinforcement in an academic setting.
 Goals of the program include: increase reading fluency and comprehension, teach math computation and thinking skills, teach writing techniques, build confidence, and teach social skills.The after school program began September 3, 2014 at the Shepard Center in St. Joseph, LA.
 In January, 2015 the program moved to the Christ Episcopal Church Parish Hall.
 For 2015, the Program began one-on-one assistance for registered students.
 Students meet on Tuesdays, Wednesdays, and Thursdays from 3:30pm to 5:30pm.
-The program continues through 2017 and added one session for a student needing help dealing with dyslexia.
+The program continues through 2018.
+The program has the capability to add sessions for students needing help dealing with dyslexia.

 In order to continue a successful program more volunteers are needed because the students receive individual instruction.